Page featured image content

 - Carnegie Library,

 - Syracuse University College of Law Library.

 The Libraries are typically open to the public Monday through Friday, 8 a.m. to 8 p.m.
 Only those with a valid SU or SUNY-ESF ID may be in the libraries outside of public hours.
-The Office of Public Safety monitors and checks for identification outside public hours.
+The Libraries Security Office monitors and checks for identification outside public hours.

 Parking and Transportation